| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 The indefinite integral of the given function f

-is computed numerically at each of the desired values x
+is computed numerically at each of the desired values x.

-The lower limit of integration is taken to be min(x)
+The lower limit of integration is taken to be min(x).

-The result is a numeric vector y
+The result is a numeric vector y of the same length as

-, with entries
+x, with entries

 If method='trapezoid'

-the function f
+the function f is first evaluated

 on a finer grid of values of the function argument.

-The fine grid contains nfine
+The fine grid contains nfine sample points.

 The values of the indefinite integral on the fine grid